sudheerj/javascript-interview-questions/README.md

 107. ### What is the use of setInterval

-     The setInterval() method is used to call a function or evaluates an expression at specified intervals (in milliseconds).
+     The setInterval() method is used to call a function or evaluate an expression at specified intervals (in milliseconds).
 For example, let's log a message after 2 seconds using setInterval method,

      ```javascript
      setInterval(function(){ console.log("Good morning"); }, 2000);